s-manguy/projects/front-end-libraries/oc-04-la-maison-jungle/README.md

-## Getting Started with Create React App
+## Getting Started with Create React App (original README from CRA)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).